Prescription Drug Addiction: Signs, Symptoms, Risks, and Treatment Resources

 Statistics on Prescription Drug Use, Misuse, and Addiction

-Many people hold to the misconception that these drugs are always safe because they are prescribed by a doctor, but this simply isn’t true.
+Many people hold to the misconception that these drugs are always safe because they are prescribed by a doctor, but this isn’t true.
 Any drug has the potential for abuse, though some may have a higher abuse potential than others.
 Addictions are more likely to form in those who already have substance use issues in other areas of their lives.[3]

 Effects of Prescription Drug Abuse